19XX: The War Against Destiny: Development

 19XX: The War Against Destiny was developed by Capcom.

 Release

-19XX: The War Against Destiny has been ported to GameTap but 19XX is not included in the Capcom Classics Collection, because Capcom considers classics as predating 1995.
+19XX: The War Against Destiny was ported to GameTap, but was not included in the Capcom Classics Collection, as Capcom considers classics as predating 1995.
 In February 2021, it was included as part of pack 3 in the Capcom Arcade Stadium compilation.

 Reception

 In Japan, Game Machine listed 19XX: The War Against Destiny in the February 15, 1996 issue as being the tenth most-popular arcade game at the time.
 A reviewer for Next Generation commented that "its clean looking animation, multilevel backgrounds, digitized explosions, and various streams of patterned enemies place 19XX among the cream of the crop".
 He found that the varied methods of attack set it apart from other shooters.
-Retro Gamer's Stuart Campbell regarded it as one of the worst shooters from Capcom.
+However, Retro Gamer's Stuart Campbell regarded it as one of the worst shooters from Capcom.